dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1296: Bottled water's production impacts resources negatively.
+### T1296: Bottled water production has a significant environmental footprint.

 |Support|
 |---|